arturadib/simpledb-webview/README.md

 Make sure a recent version of Node.js is installed (tested with v0.4.7).

-Clone this repo and fire up the web server:
+Clone this repo, install the dependencies via `npm`, and fire up the web server:

     git clone git@github.com:arturadib/simpledb-webview.git
     cd simpledb-webview